technicaldebtgames/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach executes a function once for each array element, and executes it on that array.

+map creates a new array, from a given array, with the new array being the result of executing a function on each element of the given array.

 2. Explain the difference between a callback and a higher order function.

+HoF: a "parent" function that takes another function as an argument.

+cb: a function passed to a HoF as an argument.

 3. What is closure?

+A closure gives access to an outer functions scope/variables from an inner function.
+This persists even after the parent function is "closed".

 4. Describe the four rules of the 'this' keyword.

+When used in Global scope, "this" refers to the window or console object.

+Whenever a Function is called in the form of Object.Function (aka, a Method), the Object before the period is the "this" of Function/Method.

+When inside of a constructor function, "this" refers to the specific object that is being created by the constructor function.

+When using .call or .apply, "this" is passed as a parameter to those methods.

 5. Why do we need super() in an extended class?

+super refers to an object's parent and is used to initialize variables and methods when extending.

 ### Task 1 - Project Set up